 Beautiful Verkala is situated in the palm-fringed state of Kerala.
 Enjoy the tropical coast and Arabian seas with a relaxed beach lifestyle, away from the hustle and bustle of the major cities.
 Here you’ll find rocky red shores where holy rituals regularly take place As well as water sports, paragliding, yoga and meditation – it’s the perfect paradise getaway.

 Home to two sacred rivers, Bhagirathi and Alaknanda, Devprayag is a place with much religious significance.
 The two rivers form headstreams of the holy River Ganges.
 Devprayag is a town built on towering rocky cliffs, and features plentiful stunning temples.
 Visitors can enjoy white-river rafting here, among other water sports, miles of hike tracks and mouth-watering traditional Indian foods.

 Nestled among the Himalayan mountains of north-eastern India, Spiti is a cold and snowy desert mountain town in a vast valley.
 The name “Spiti” actually means “The Middle Land” – named for its location on the cusp of India and Tibet.
 Explorers who make the trek up to the high altitudes of Spiti will find ancient monasteries housing monks, temples and other sites of religious heritage and meaning.
-This is the place to come for those seeking solace and serenity far away from the beaten track.
+This is the one of the destinations in India for those seeking solace and serenity far away from the beaten track.